Get free ebooK with 50 must do coding Question for Product Based Companies solved

 For example: If the layer is n, then all the layers from 0 to n-1 will be accessible but the n+1 or any further layer above it cannot be accessed from the current layer.

-Description of Different Layers
+Architecture of Different Layers of Operating Systems

 As we have some foundational knowledge of the layered structure of operating system, now we will be discussing each of the layers in detail as given in the ordered way below:-